Woman Desperately Chugging Coffee In The Audience At The Impeachment Hearing Catches The Eyes Of Viewers

 — Greg Grunberg (@greggrunberg) November 19, 2019

 The current impeachment hearings were brought about by the July 25 phone call between President Trump and President Zelensky.
-During this conversation, President Trump appeared to be asking President Zelensky for a favor.
-The favor involved into looking into current Democratic candidate Joe Biden and his son.
-President Trump is now facing questions about the nature of his relationship with the Ukranian president.
+During this conversation, Trump appeared to be asking Zelensky for a favor.
+The favor reportedly involved into looking into current Democratic candidate Joe Biden and his son.
+Trump is now facing questions about the nature of his relationship with the Ukrainian president.
 The transcript of this phone call has since been publicly released.

-President Trump has fiercely denied that he stepped out of bounds in any way during his conversation with President President Zelensky.
+Trump has fiercely denied that he stepped out of bounds in any way during his conversation with Zelensky.

 On Wednesday morning, U.S. Ambassador to the European Union Gordon Sondland was called forward to testify.
-He revealed that he and fellow members of the Trump administration were forced by President Trump to work with Rudy Giuliani to resolve issues regarding the United States relationship with Ukraine.
-They were not comfortable doing so, but went along with it to appease President Trump, as The Inquisitr previously reported.
+He revealed that he and fellow members of the Trump administration were forced by the president to work with Rudy Giuliani to resolve issues regarding the United States’ relationship with Ukraine.
+They were not comfortable doing so but went along with it to appease Trump, as The Inquisitr previously reported.

 “Secretary Perry, Ambassador Volker and I worked with Mr. Rudy Giuliani on Ukraine matters at the express direction of the president of the United States.
 We did not want to work with Mr. Giuliani.
-Simply put, we played the hand we were dealt,” Sondand said.
+Simply put, we played the hand we were dealt,” Sondland said.